Biblioranking fundamental physics: Introduction

 The paper is structured as follows.
-In section~\ref{InSpire} we describe the \inspire and arXiv databases and their main features and trends.
-In section~\ref{PaperRank} we introduce the PaperRank $R$, discuss its features and properties, and rank all papers in {\sc InSpire}.
-In section~\ref{AuthorRank} we introduce the number of individual citations $N_{\rm icit}$, the AuthorRank $\mathscr{R}$ and the citation coin $\CC$, discussing their features and properties, and rank all authors in {\sc InSpire}.
-In section \ref{GeoRank} we apply these measures to rank groups: institutions, towns, countries, continents, journals, genders.
-Conclusions are presented in section~\ref{concl}.
-Technical details are presented in appendix \ref{App:ArXiv1}.
+In \secc{PaperRank} we introduce the PaperRank $R$, discuss its features and properties, and rank all papers in {\sc InSpire}.
+In \secc{AuthorRank} we introduce the number of individual citations $N_{\rm icit}$, the AuthorRank $\mathscr{R}$ and the Citation-coin $\CC$, discussing their features and properties, and rank all authors in {\sc InSpire}.
+In \secc{GeoRank} we apply these measures to rank groups: institutions, towns, countries, \via{continents,} and journals.
+Conclusions are presented in \secc{concl}.
+In \app{InSpire} we describe the \inspire and arXiv databases and their main features and trends, together with technical details.

-Several of our results with complete tables are available at the webpage \cite{webpage}.
+Several of our results with complete tables are available at the PhysRank webpage~\cite{webpage}{webpage\footnote{\href{http://rtorre.web.cern.ch/rtorre/PhysRank}{http://rtorre.web.cern.ch/rtorre/PhysRank}.}}.